 People who shouldn’t have the third vaccination

-If you’ve had a very severe reaction to the previous dose of the vaccine, you should discuss this with your doctor.
+If you’ve had a very severe reaction to a previous dose of the vaccine, you should discuss this with your doctor.

 If you have missed a vaccination

-If you have not yet had either of your first 2 doses of the vaccine you should have them as soon as possible.
+If you have not yet had either of your first two doses of the vaccine, you should have them as soon as possible.

-If it is now more than 8 weeks from your second dose, please arrange to have your extra (third) dose soon as possible.
+If it is now more than 8 weeks since your second dose, please arrange to have your extra (third) dose as soon as possible.

 Further information